Unsupported Browser

 Q: Can a trauma center use a nurse-staffed transfer center with an auto accept process that: allows transfer center nurses to accept patients based on activation criteria; provides messages to the receiving trauma surgeon with patient specifics; and allows both the sending and receiving surgeon to request to communicate with each other?

 A: In all trauma centers, when trauma patients are transferred, the transferring provider must directly communicate with the receiving provider to ensure safe transition of care.
 This communication may occur through a transfer center.
-Examples of communication documentation may include call logs, emails, and patient summary reports.
+Examples of transfer communication documentation may include call logs, emails, and patient summary reports.

 Standard 5.17 - Neurosurgeon Response